thealscott/sassquatch/README_PAGES.md

 The default page is generated automatically as part of the setup task.

-You would use this set of page files to define your default or standard page styles, which can be included as baseline styles to be overridden as needed, or as a specific page layout for pages that dont have their own specific layout.
+You would use this set of page files to define your default or standard page styles, which can be included as baseline styles to be overridden as needed, or as a specific page layout for pages that don't have their own specific layout.

 ## Adding a page